 Photovoltaic panels, on the other hand, do not alter their environment and can be built in a matter of months.
 One of the advantages of solar power is its versatility.
 A land or rooftop solar installation can be set up almost anywhere as the sunshine varies much less than wind or rainfall.

 Burning biomass to generate electricity has some appeal as biomass is renewable in some sense.
 However, the logistics and overall energy balance undermine this argument, as a lot of energy – mostly oil based – is required to harvest and move the crops to the power station.
 Biomass also creates volatile organic compounds like carbon monoxide and nitrogen oxides.
 Photovoltaic cells prove superior again as they create no emissions and do not require fertile land that could be used for crops.

 Solar energy has come at par with the grid tariffs for most commercial and industrial consumers in India.
-If you’ve been thinking about going solar, there’s no better time than now to do it.
-Adding solar energy to your factory is an excellent project for several reasons: You’ll save loads on electricity, you’ll reduce your carbon footprint; and solar PV systems are simple to maintain as there are no moving parts.
+If you’ve been thinking about or are ready to go solar, there’s no better time than now to do it.
+Adding solar energy to your factory is an excellent project for several reasons: You’ll save loads on electricity, you’ll reduce your carbon footprint, and solar PV systems are simple to maintain as there are no moving parts.
 You’ll also support a growing industry, and in doing so, help contribute to the worldwide adoption of a clean energy source.

 For more information on Solar installations contact us or write in at email@example.com.